spcl/serverless-benchmarks/README.md

 with permissions sufficient to manage functions and S3 resources.
 Additionally, the account must have `AmazonAPIGatewayAdministrator` permission to set-up automatically AWS HTTP trigger.
-Additionally, you neet to provide Lambda [role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) with permissions to Lambda and S3.
+Additionally, you need to provide Lambda [role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) with permissions to Lambda and S3.

 Pass them as environmental variables for the first run.
 They will be cached for future use.